livekit/psrpc/README.md

 Create custom protobuf-based golang RPCs built on pub/sub.

 Supports:
-* Redis or Nats as a backend (or easily [implement your own](#Using-your-own-message-bus))
+* Redis or Nats as a backend
 * Custom server selection for RPC handling based on user-defined [affinity](#Affinity)
-* Single RPCs (SendSingleRequest) - one request is handled by one server, used for normal RPCs
+* Single RPCs (RequestSingle) - one request is handled by one server, used for normal RPCs
-* Multi RPCs (SendMultiRequest) - one request is handled by every server, used for distributed updates or result aggregation
+* Multi RPCs (RequestAll) - one request is handled by every server, used for distributed updates or result aggregation
-* Single RPC streams (JoinStream) - a server can send updates which should only be processed by a single client
+* Single RPC streams (JoinStreamQueue) - updates sent from the server will only be processed by a single client
-* Multi RPC streams (JoinStreamQueue) - a server can send updates which should be processed by every client
+* Multi RPC streams (JoinStream) - updates sent be the server will be processed by every client

 ## Interfaces